Suspension Criteria

 3. A criminal citation.

-2. RTD Transit Suspension Procedure
+2 - RTD Transit Suspension Procedure

-Committing a violation of federal law, state law, and/or the RTD Passenger Code of Conduct Policy may be cause for suspension of a person’s privileges to enter upon RTD property and use of the transit system.
+Committing a violation of federal law, state law, and/or the RTD Customer Code of Conduct Policy may be cause for suspension of a person’s privileges to enter upon RTD property and use of the transit system.
 Notice of such suspension shall be in a written “Notice of Suspension” form and will notify the person suspended of the cause, the period of the suspension, appeal procedures, and that failure to comply may be grounds for criminal prosecution.
-Only an RTD Transit Police Officer, RTD Transit Security Officer, RTD Bus/Light Rail/Commuter Rail Line Supervisors, and any Peace Offer may issue a Notice of Suspension.
+Only an RTD Transit Police Officer, RTD Transit Security Officer, RTD Bus/Light Rail/Commuter Rail Line Supervisors, and any Peace Officer may issue a Notice of Suspension.

-RTD Transit Police Officers and RTD Transit Security Officers have the authority to remove, immediately, a person from RTD property who violates federal law, state law, and/or the Prohibited Conduct set forth within the RTD Passenger Code of Conduct.
+RTD Transit Police Officers and RTD Transit Security Officers have the authority to remove, immediately, a person from RTD property who violates federal law, state law, and/or the Prohibited Conduct set forth within the RTD Customer Code of Conduct.

-3. Length of Suspension
+3 - Length of Suspension

 Fare Evasion